 About Agrarian & Environmental Justice

-TNI’s Agrarian Justice project brings together research and analysis on the collective struggles of rural working people to democratise access, ownership, and control of land, water and other natural resources.
+TNI’s Agrarian & Environmental Justice programme brings together research and analysis on the collective struggles of rural working people to democratise access, ownership, and control of land, water and other natural resources.
 It works closely in alliance with local, national and global alliances of small-scale farmers, fisherfolk and marginalised rural working people.

 Frontline communities around the world are engaged in critical struggles to defend their own human rights and seek out decent and dignified livelihoods.
 As critical as these struggles for democratic control of resources by communities are to those directly impacted, they are also struggles of global import.
 These conflicts represent a struggle for an urgently-needed alternative vision of human relationships to territories, land, water, fisheries, and forests.
 Conflicts today take the form of struggles for indigenous territory and control; for small farmers’ and peasants’ rights to land, water and resources; for communities’ rights to food sovereignty; for workers’ rights to decent and dignified work; for fenceline communities’ rights to environmental justice; and more.
 These are critical points of intersection between an unsustainable vision of ongoing, unsustainable privatisation, commodification and extraction of resources on the one hand, and a diversity of alternative visions of democratic ownership and control of land, water, and territory on the other.

 The world today is shaped by a growing and intensifying crisis: the climate and biodiversity crisis, and ever-expanding resource use and extraction, are bringing ever greater pressures to bear on territories, land, waters, forests, resources, and people.
 At the same time inequality is growing globally, and democratic control over resources is weakening.